Do you have a question about resuscitation or training? We might have answered it already.

 Alternatively send us your question.

-Customers purchasing resources for courses and training can place their order through the Resources page of our website.
+Customers purchasing resources for courses and training can place their order through our online shop.
 Course providers are encouraged to contact us.
 Account holders must use a Purchase Order reference.
 See our full Terms and Conditions.

 Yes.
-If you have searched our website and our Guidelines do not answer your question, then email your query to us using the Web form below.
+If you have searched our website and our Guidelines do not answer your question, then send us your query using the Web form below.